graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/device_selection.rst

 ``auto_select_ipus`` allows the selection of a number of IPUs.
 The process searches for the first set of IPUs which match the number requested.

-``select_ipus`` allows the selection of a specific IPU hardware device ordinal, as returned by the ``gc-info`` tool.
+``select_ipus`` allows the selection of a specific IPU hardware device, as returned by the ``gc-info`` tool.

 Each of these functions takes as a first argument the options structure returned by the ``create_ipu_config`` function.
 The second argument is either an integer or a list.
-When an integer is supplied, then the user gets a single TensorFlow device (`/device:IPU:0`) configured with the appropriate number of IPUs.
-When a list of integers is provided, then the system is configured with multiple TensorFlow IPU devices (`/device:IPU:0`, `/device:IPU:1`, etc), configured as specified.
-For examples look at the documentation in the :ref:`api-section`.
+When an integer is supplied, then you will get a single TensorFlow device (``/device:IPU:0``) configured with the appropriate number of IPUs.
+When a list of integers is provided, then the system is configured with multiple TensorFlow IPU devices (``/device:IPU:0``, ``/device:IPU:1``, and so on), configured as specified.
+For examples, see the documentation in the :ref:`api-section`.

-Once the hardware configuration stucture has been configured, the API call ``ipu.utils.configure_ipu_system`` must be used to attach and to configure the hardware.
+Once the hardware configuration structure has been configured, the API call ``ipu.utils.configure_ipu_system`` must be used to attach and to configure the hardware.